Here’s a trick question. What country does this statue come

 every one of them looks just like this one.
 The pose is always exactly

-the same Egyptian stance
+the same Egyptian stance.

 the Greeks thought their culture came from ancient Egypt.
 It was like a little boy copying his